Here are the three questions that we asked from the top SEO consultants:

 Ans 3: One technique that has been working really well is an in-depth content audit.
 By removing, purging, or even updating existing content you can see drastic results rather quickly instead of starting from scratch on a new blog post.

 Ans 1: High-quality content that naturally attracts links.
 It’s the ONLY evergreen strategy that works like a charm no matter which year it is.
-Yes, there are over 200 ranking factors that Google uses to rank a page but content that attracts links is the best ranking factor which works great for any kind of website.
+Yes, there are over 200 ranking factors that Google uses to rank a page but content that attracts links is the best-ranking factor that works great for any kind of website.

-Ans 2: I think 2019, you’ll see a lot more changes related to voice search.
+Ans 2: I think in 2022, you’ll see a lot more changes related to voice search.
 People are using voice search so if your content and website are properly optimized for voice search results, you’ll definitely see a huge traffic growth.

-Ans 3: Creating FAQ sections is working well.
-Also, getting Google featured snippets is easy if you try to answer users queries directly.
+Ans 3: Creating FAQ sections are working well.
+Also, getting Google featured snippets is easy if you try to answer users’ queries directly.
 Make sure to find questions that your target audience might type in Google search and answer those questions through your blog posts.

 Ans 2: Focus on building a brand and being an authority.
 This can happen at a micro (local business) or macro (international business) level.
 If you are a local plumber then ensure you have the best exposure and that you have the best information, reviews, case studies, testimonials – do everything well.
 If you are an international business then focus on having the best answers to all relevant questions your customers and target audience may have during the buying cycle – be the authoritative voice in your space.
 Work with a brand mentality and everything else gets easier.
 I like the idea of super credibility and how this can be applied to SEO.